THOR on ADAM Fact Sheet

 ADAM uses Google Compute Engine to perform these calculations at scale, enabling the calculation and analysis of millions of orbits or searching for new objects in billions of observations.

 ADAM’s architecture consists of a web-service front-end, Application Programming Interfaces (APIs), cloud-based storage, and cloud-based compute engines.
-A short video explaining this news can be found here.

 What is Tracklet-less Heliocentric Orbit Recovery (THOR)?